 The difference between expected and actual experience with regard to economic or demographic factors were recognized in pension expense using a straight-line amortization method over a closed period equal to the average expected remaining service lives of active and inactive members in each plan.
 The first year is recognized as pension expense and the remaining years are shown as either deferred outflows of resources or deferred inflows of resource.
-For 2018, this was three years; prior to 2018, this was four years for the PLD Consolidated Plan.
+For 2019, this was four years; for 2018, this was three years; prior to 2018, this was four years for the PLD Consolidated Plan.